 Collaborative robots – cobots – are industrial installations which can safely collaborate with operators in a production line.
 They do not require knowledge about robot programming or special programming language.
 They are very easy to operate and can partly be moved by hand.

 Universal Robots, Fanuc, Yaskawa and others are manufacturers for six-axis Cobots on the market today.

 With the base model of the SWR you can weld pipes of standard wall thickness, meaning Schedule 40 and Schedule 80 pipes.
-In case you need to weld pipes outside these spectra, tell us about your application and we are happy to help you.
+In case you need to weld pipes in your pipe processing outside these spectra, tell us about your application and we are happy to help you.

 The main welding processes are: gas metal arc welding, flux-cored arc welding and metal-cored arc welding.
 On root we use modified short-circuit (STT, RMD, LSC).
 For modified waveform pulse processes we use solid wire and flux core or metal-cored wire for fill and cap passes.

-With the Spool Welding Robot you can weld mild steel, stainless steel and special alloys.
+With the Spool Welding Robot you can weld mild steel, stainless steel and special alloys in pipe processing.

 Yes, you can.
-You will get quality welds with almost any standard pipe positioner to work with the SWR.
+You will get quality welds with almost any standard pipe positioner to work with the SWR in your pipe production.

 Taking the industry standards into consideration, the SWR falls under mechanized welding – when the operator interacts with the machine.

-The Spool Welding Robot has a 1,2 x 1,2 m footprint.
+The Spool Welding Robot has a 1.2 x 1.2 m footprint.
 With this small space the SWR does not block traffic in the shop floor and it does not interfere with shop cranes.
-Its arm and boom can be extended and retracted to accommodate activity on the production floor.
+Its arm and boom can be extended and retracted to accommodate activity on the pipe production floor.